Welcome to my powder room counter, Bond Girl!

 I also have the tiny size of this makeup remover for travel.
 It’s the cutest little bottle, too!

 This is the starter product that got me hooked on Caudalie as a brand.
 It was one of those mini checkout aisle products at Sephora that always gets us.
 But I’m by no means complaining, because now their serum, face cream, body oil, tinted leg lotion, and hand cream have slowly come into my life!
 The beauty elixir is a part-toner, part-serum mist of essential oils and plant active ingredients.
 If you like somewhat herbal, “European-scented” products, you’ll probably like Caudalie.
 Their packaging is amazing as well.
 I feel like I’m at a European spa when I use their line.
+What I love about serums in general is the fact that even though there are so many of the best vitamin c serums on the market, you literally cannot go wrong with them.
+It’s not like exfoliators that can be too harsh on your skin or a toner that may cause irritation (depending on the sensitivity of your skin).
+They just provide you with the essential moisture beneficial to keep your skin looking fresh and bright.

 Lately, I’ve been using the beauty elixir on bare skin after moisturizing if I’m not planning on putting on any makeup.
 So refreshing!
 It can be used as a spray toner or as a setting spray after makeup application.
 It’s also perfect as a quick refresher in the afternoon or while traveling, especially with dry, recirculated air.